-- (a) As the company is a Non-Banking Finance company (NBFC) holding certificate of registration from Reserve Bank Of India and having its principal business to give loans and make investments, Hence clause iii(a) of the order is not applicable to the - (b) According to the information and explanation given to us and on the basis of examination of the records of the Company, The guarantees and the terms and conditions in the nature of loans and guarantees provided are not prejudicial to the company's interest. - (c) According to the information and explanations given to us and based on our examination of records of the company, in our opinion, schedule of repayment of principal and payment of interest, wherever stipulated, the payment of interest and principal are regular, except as mentioned herein below:
+- (a) As the company is a Non-Banking Finance company (NBFC) holding certificate of registration from Reserve Bank Of India and having its principal business to give loans and make investments, Hence clause iii(a) of the order is not applicable to the - iii(a) of the order is not applicable to the company. - (b) According to the information and explanation given to us and on the basis of examination of the records of the Company, The guarantees and the terms and conditions in the nature of loans and guarantees provided are not prejudicial to the company's interest. - (c) According to the information and explanations given to us and based on our examination of records of the company, in our opinion, schedule of repayment of principal and payment of interest, wherever stipulated, the payment of interest and principal are regular, except as mentioned herein below: